-SQL Server Data Quality Services (DQS) is a new feature in SQL Server 2012 that contains the following two components: Data Quality Server and Data Quality Client.
+SQL Server Data Quality Services (DQS) contains the following two components: Data Quality Server and Data Quality Client.

 Data Quality Server

 Data Quality Server is installed on top of the SQL Server 2014 Database Engine, and includes three databases: DQS_MAIN, DQS_PROJECTS, and DQS_STAGING_DATA.
 DQS_MAIN contains DQS stored procedures, the DQS engine, and published knowledge bases.
 DQS_PROJECTS contains the data quality project information.
 DQS_STAGING_DATA is the staging area where you can copy your source data to perform DQS operations, and then export your processed data.

 Data Quality Client is a standalone application that enables you to connect to Data Quality Server, and provides you with a highly-intuitive graphical user interface to perform data-quality operations, and other administrative tasks related to DQS.

 Apart from the above two DQS components, you can also:

 Use the DQS Cleansing Transformation in Integration Services that performs data cleansing within the Integration Services packaging process, and is automatically installed when you install Integration Services.
 For information about installing Integration Services, see

 Enable DQS integration in Master Data Services to use the DQS matching functionality in the Master Data Services Add-in for Excel.
 For more information, see

 Enable Data Quality Services Integration with Master Data Services.